ajharry69/django-rest-xauth/docs/index.md

 - Run `python manage.py runserver` to start the development server.
 - Visit `http://127.0.0.1:8000/accounts/signup/` to register a new account.

+## API endpoints
+Read more [here][documentation-endpoints-url].

+## Documentation and support
+Full documentation for the project is available [here][documentation-url].

 ## Contributing
-Please be sure to review [contributing guidelines](about/contributing.md) to learn how to help the project.
+Please be sure to review [contributing guidelines](docs/about/contributing.md) to learn how to help the project.

 ## Postman Team
 [Join][postman-team-join-url] postman team.